 Hulk Is An Easier Character To Keep Around Than Captain America Or Iron Man

 Hulk's relative lack of solo movies has added longevity to the character in ways that go beyond Ruffalo's contract with the studio.
 Like other "supporting Avengers" - Black Widow and Hawkeye being the obvious examples - Hulk still has a great deal of unexplored potential within the MCU.
 Iron Man has enjoyed three solo movies, an Avengers movie largely based around the consequences of his arrogance (Age of Ultron), a supporting role in Spider-Man: Homecoming, and what was basically a co-lead role in Captain America: Civil War.
-He was also one of the most prominent superheroes in Avengers: Infinity War, and is poised for a similarly crucial role in Avengers 4.
-At this point, Marvel Studios would need to get seriously creative with Tony Stark to avoid his character arcs starting to feel stale.
+He was also one of the most prominent superheroes in Avengers: Infinity War, and finally got to enjoy a suitably heroic death in Avengers: Endgame.

-Hulk Stories That Could Be Explored After Avengers 4
+Hulk Stories That Could Be Explored After Avengers: Endgame

 There are countless great Hulk comic arcs that many fans would love to see, but we have to keep in mind the fact that Marvel Studios is extremely unlikely to make a Hulk solo movie.
 The character's Planet Hulk arc was partly incorporated into Thor: Ragnarok, but was necessarily stripped down to the point that the only plot elements included were Hulk hitting a wormhole and crashing on Sakaar, and Hulk taking up a new life as a gladiator.